How does Variable Shadowing work in JavaScript?

 Scoping in JavaScript

-Before we dive into variable shadowing, it's important to understand the concept of scoping in JavaScript.
-JavaScript has function-level scoping, which means that variables declared inside a function are only accessible within that function and its nested functions.
-In ES6 and later versions, JavaScript also introduced block-level scoping with the let and const keywords, allowing variables declared within blocks (e.g., if statements or loops) to have block-level scope.
+Before we discuss variable shadowing, it's essential to understand the concept of scoping in JavaScript.
+JavaScript has function-level scoping, which means variables declared inside a function are only accessible within it and its nested functions.

 Shadowing Variables in JavaScript